hyperledger-archives/avalon/PREREQUISITES.md

   ```

 - `TCF_HOME`
-Used to locate the top level build directory.
+Used to locate the top level TCF build directory.
 It is described in the [BUILD document](BUILD.md#buildtcf)

 - `TCF_DEBUG_BUILD`
-Optional variable for enabling debug output.
+Optional variable for enabling TCF debug output.
 Set to `1` enable.
 For example: `export TCF_DEBUG_BUILD=1` for standalone builds
 or`TCF_DEBUG_BUILD=1 docker-compose up` for Docker-based builds